 5.4.
 Any circumstances outside of those listed above with be considered on a case-by-case basis by SET.

 5.5.
 The length of the extension will be no more than three months after the original submission deadline and will be determined on a case-by-case basis.

 5.6.
 The member should apply for an extension ahead of the submission deadline by email to firstname.lastname@example.org, no later than six weeks before the deadline.
 When they have been prevented from submitting a request before the submission deadline by the same unforeseen event, they can apply for an extension up to five working days after the submission deadline.

 5.7.
 When a request for an extension is made before the submission deadline, efforts will be made by SET to respond to the request before that deadline, wherever possible.

 5.8.
 SET will consider the situation of members who do not submit their application with or without an extension in place on a case-by-case basis.

 6. Review, moderation and results

 6.1.
-Portfolios are reviewed by reviewers and moderators.
+Workbooks are reviewed by reviewers and moderators.